How to speak Chinese like a pro in Taiwan

 Two tickets to… – Liǎng zhāng piào qù… (兩張票去…)

 Can you help me? – Nǐ kěyǐ bāng wǒ ma? (你可以幫我嗎?)

 Do you have a map? – Nǐ yǒu dìtú ma? (你有地圖嗎?)

 Can you phone a taxi for me, please? – Qǐngwèn nǐ kěyǐ bāng wǒ jiào jìchéngchē ma? (請問你可以幫我叫計程車嗎?)

-Wondering where to go in Taiwan?
-Pop over to our Taiwan section to find out what to see, eat and do.
+Wondering what should be on your Taiwan itinerary?
+Pop over to our Taiwan section to find out what not to miss on the island!